 Philip Marcovici has been working with the Cambridge Institute for Sustainability Leadership (see https://www.cisl.cam.ac.uk/ ) on a new programme oriented to global wealth and business owning families entitled Multi-Generational Leadership: Equipping the World’s Most Influential Families to Shape the 21st Century.
 Information on the programme, a further link to a brochure and sign-up information is at: https://www.cisl.cam.ac.uk/education/executive-education/multi-generational-leadership-programme

 As a founding advisor to CISL on this initiative, Philip is a member of the programme Advisory Group as well as a facilitator and lecturer for several of the interesting sessions that are planned.

 The idea behind the Multi-Generational Leadership programme is to equip the world’s most influential families with what they need to help shape the 21stCentury.

 A few things about the programme:

-- The programme will start in November of 2021 and take place mostly online, and run for six months.
+- The programme will start in May, 2022 and take place mostly online, and run for six months.
 Of course, this is a part-time commitment for those involved.

 - The focus of the programme is on highly influential families across the world, open to family elders, current decision-makers and next generation members within wealth and business owning families.
 We want to both attract those with the experience and gravitas to contribute to the dialogue that will take place within the programme and to facilitate real long term impact.
-With the rising next generation, family elders can be of positive influence to both their own families and to our communities, countries and planet.
+The objective is to attract to the programme those who can be of positive influence to both their own families and to our communities, countries and planet.

 - There will be opportunities for the next generation to meet and discuss among themselves, as there will be for family elders, current decision-makers and other participants.
 Meeting peers from around the world and sharing this journey with them will be meaningful.